 There are certain Ethereum accounts that you need to maintain too!
 So, for that, Enterprise Ethereum private blockchain is giving a whitelist to maintain them.
-However, it will all come down to the factor whether or not you need Ethereum accounts for your enterprise use cases.
+However, it will all come down to the factor of whether or not you need Ethereum accounts for your enterprise smart contract use cases.

 If you want to implement it, then you need to do it through an interface such as using an API or smart contract.

 Enterprise Ethereum private blockchain will offer integration libraries.
 This is for enabling more convenience for interaction using different language bindings.

 Furthermore, there are some integration libraries for that such as REST API, [protocol-buffers], [Nethereum], [web3.js], and [web3j].

 To make sure you can fully integrate the enterprise management system, there are certain enterprise-ready capabilities.
 Moreover, these are some common techniques, libraries, APIs, etc.

 This isn’t the only solution for enterprises in the enterprise Ethereum private blockchain.
 In reality, all of these capabilities include the ability to –

 - Deploy using the enterprise configuration system and remote software deployment systems.